vokouns/sql-challenge/README.md

 7. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

--Created queries.sql file to keep SQL code for queries
+- Created queries.sql file to keep SQL code for queries

--Commited and pushe to GitHub repo
+- Commited and pushe to GitHub repo